Add, remove & assign phone numbers on demand

 Although it’s easy to use, Grasshopper isn’t the ideal choice for growing startups.
 The service doesn’t have several features that startups need.
 These include call recording and the feature to have shared numbers.

 But the biggest problem with Grasshopper is that it doesn’t integrate with other communication and project management apps that most small businesses and startups use.
 Grasshopper can’t be integrated with Slack, HubSpot or Salesforce, among others.
 Without these integrations, it would be difficult for small businesses to seamlessly manage their communication.

 Grasshopper also doesn’t have clear pricing, which can discourage growing businesses.
-Their subscription plans seem cheaper only when compared to the traditional landlines.
+Their subscription plans seem cheaper only when compared to traditional landlines.
 When compared to Grasshopper alternatives, their tariffs can seem unreasonable.

 With Chalkboard, you can get a second number in minutes.
 The app makes it exceptionally easy to organise your work life.
 With its auto-reply feature, you can create messages for calls that you might miss.
 Its pricing plans are also made with the needs of small businesses in mind.